-I love the returns rental properties provide me and because of those returns, I am buying as many rentals as I can.
-In a perfect world, I would not pay off my mortgages, I would save my cash flow and buy as many properties as possible.
-The problem with buying a lot of rentals, is many banks will not finance more than four mortgages.
+I love the returns rental properties give me, and I am buying as many rentals as I can.
+In a perfect world I would not pay off my mortgages, I would save my cash flow and buy as many properties as possible.
+The problem with buying a lot of rental properties is many banks will not finance more than four mortgages.
 I have a great portfolio lender who will finance as many rentals as I want, but I don’t know how long their policies will last.
 To be on the safe side, I take all of my cash flow and pay off one mortgage at a time as quickly as possible.
-This allows me to have less mortgages in my name and my cash flow increases once I eliminate a mortgage payment.
+This allows me to have less mortgages in my name, and my cash flow increases once I eliminate a mortgage payment.
 This process is commonly known as the “snowball strategy” by investors.

 Banks don’t like to lend on more than four properties

-My current bank is a portfolio lender and they will lend on as many rentals as I want, if I can qualify for them.
-It is tough to find a bank who will finance as many properties as I want, but I do not know if this will last forever.
-If my bank happens to change their policies, I want to be in a flexible position where I can change strategies quickly.
+My current bank is a portfolio lender, and they will lend on as many rentals as I want if I can qualify for them.
+Luckily my rentals have great cash flow, and they actually help me qualify for more loans.
+If my bank happens to change their policies, I want to be in a flexible place where I can change strategies quickly.
 Having houses paid off will give me that flexibility.

-I increase my cash flow every time I pay off a loan
+I increase my cash flow every time I pay off a mortgage on rental property

 The faster I pay off a loan, the quicker I can stop making payments to the bank.
 I can then take that extra money and apply it to paying off the next mortgage.
-The more properties I own and the more properties I have free and clear and the faster I can pay off the next mortgages.
-This snowball effect greatly increases returns, because I am realizing returns sooner than I would if I paid off the mortgages in equal amounts.
+The more properties I own and the more properties I have free and clear, the faster I can pay off the next mortgages.
+This snowball effect greatly increases returns because I am realizing returns sooner than I would if I paid off the mortgages in equal amounts.
 I paid off my first rental property early in 2014.

 Having houses paid off give me more options

 My portfolio lender does not offer a 30 year fixed loan product.
-I use ARMs to finance all of my properties because that is the best product available from my lender.
-I have to pay off my properties quickly in order to avoid a large interest increase in the future.
+I use ARMs (adjustable rate mortgage) to finance all of my properties because that is the best product available from my lender.
+I have to pay off my properties quickly to avoid a large interest increase in the future.
 By paying off one mortgage at a time, it allows me to pay off mortgages fast and avoid the increased interest rate of an ARM.
 I am not too concerned about the rates on ARMs going up because I would still cash flow on the houses with a higher rate, but this is another reason why I like the snowball method.